HemmeligOrg/Hemmelig.app/README.md

 - Optional password protection
 - Optional IP address restriction
 - QR Code of the secret link
-- Decrypted key is part of the URL, and not saved to the database for an extra layer of security
+- Decryption key is part of the URL, and not saved to the database for an extra layer of security
-- Possible to send the secret with the decryption key separately
+- Possible to send the secret link and the decryption key separately
 - Convert the secret to base64 on read
 - Rate limited API
 - Self-hosted version.
 Keywords: Regulatory compliance